Standard Data Types

 );

-lookup - Search array elements by query path
+### `lookup` - Search array elements by query path

-The lookup method search array to matching against given query path expression and will return \Generator traversable of matching elements or exact value of an element based on the given query path expressiontype.
-Any expression which does not return nodes will return null.
-These path expressions look very much like the path expressions you use with traditional computer file systems:
+The `lookup` method search array to matching against given query path `expression` and will return `\Generator` traversable of matching elements or exact value of an element based on the given query path `expression`type.\

-Fetch one by nested hierarchy lookup:
+#### Fetch one by nested hierarchy lookup:

 Selects from the root by hierarchy descendant.